Labeling regions in deformations of graphical arrangements

-The Linial arrangement and the semiorder arrangement are both examples of the following class of hyperplane arrangements. \begin{definition} We call $\mathcal{A}$ a deformation of the braid arrangement, given by~\eqref{eq:dbraid} {\em sparse} if $1\leq n_{i,j}\leq 2$ holds for all $i<j$, and the signs of the numbers $a_{i,j}^{(k)}$ satisfy the following for all $i<j$: \begin{enumerate} \item $a_{i,j}^{(1)}>0$ holds, whenever $n_{i,j}=1$, \item $a_{i,j}^{(1)}<0< a_{i,j}^{(2)}$ holds, whenever $n_{i,j}= 2$. \end{enumerate} We call $\mathcal{A}$ an {\em interval order arrangement} if $n_{i,j}=2$ holds for all $i<j$. \end{definition} Note that interval order arrangements are precisely the hyperplane arrangements associated to interval orders in~\cite{Stanley-hit}.
-Generalizing our observations made so far, we have the following. \begin{proposition} Consider a sparse deformation of the braid arrangement and any valid $m$-acyclic weighted digraph $D$ associated to it.
-In the induced poset of gains, $i<_D j$ holds exactly when there is a single directed edge $i\rightarrow j$ of positive weight.
-For any pair $\{i,j\}$ of incomparable vertices satisfying $i<j$, the edge $j\rightarrow i$ is always present, and any edge between $i$ and $j$ has negative weight. \end{proposition} The straightforward verification is left to the reader.
-An interesting property of sparse deformations of the braid arrangement is that a bounded region corresponds to a poset of gains with a connected {\em incomparability graph}. \begin{definition} The {\em incomparability graph} of a partially ordered set is the undirected graph whose vertices are the elements of the poset, and the edges are the incomparable pairs of elements. \end{definition}
+The Linial arrangement and the semiorder arrangement are both examples of the following class of hyperplane arrangements. \begin{definition} We call a deformation $\mathcal{A}$ of the braid arrangement, given by~\eqref{eq:dbraid} {\em sparse} if for each $i<j$ the set $A_{ij}=\{a_{ij}^{(1)},\ldots,a_{ij}^{(n_{ij})}\}$ has one or two elements, the largest element $a_{ij}=a_{ij}^{(n_{ij})}$ is positive and the other element (if it exists) is negative.
+We denote the smaller element by $-a_{ji}$ if $n_{ij}=2$, and we set $a_{ji}=\infty$ if $n_{ij}=1$.
+We call~$\mathcal{A}$ {\em Euclidean} if $a_{ij}+a_{jk}\geq a_{ik}$ holds for each $\{i,j,k\}\subseteq \{1,2,\ldots,n\}$.
+We call $\mathcal{A}$ a {\em generalized semiorder arrangement} if $n_{ij}=2$ holds for all $i<j$. \end{definition} The $G$-semiorder arrangements discussed in~\cite{Hopkins-orientations} are closely related to our generalized semiorder arrangements.
+Note that the hyperplane arrangements associated to interval orders in~\cite{Stanley-hit} are generalized semiorder arrangements in our setting: if the lengths of a collection of $n$ intervals are given by the vector $(\ell_1,\ldots,\ell_n)\in {\mathbb R}_+^n$, the hyperplane arrangement associated to their interval order is given by the equations